Debug Info Assignment Tracking

 • The system expects locals to be backed by a local alloca.
 This isn’t always the case - sometimes a pointer to storage is passed into a function (e.g. sret, byval).
 We need to be able to handle those cases.
 See llvm/test/DebugInfo/Generic/assignment-tracking/track-assignments.ll and clang/test/CodeGen/assignment-tracking/assignment-tracking.cpp for examples.

-• Given the above (a special “the stack home is X” intrinsic), and the fact that we can only track assignments with fixed offsets and sizes, I think we can probably get rid of the address and address-expression part, since it will always be computable with the info we have.
+• Given the above (a special “the stack home is X” record), and the fact that we can only track assignments with fixed offsets and sizes, I think we can probably get rid of the address and address-expression part, since it will always be computable with the info we have.